 In 2007, Sparks Auctions was established in Ottawa, with Ian as President and Auctioneer.

 From 1994 to 2000 Ian was an active member of Canada’s Stamp Advisory Committee.
 In 2000 Ian attended the APS summer seminar on Fakes and Forgeries, and in 2003 returned to teach a course on British North America philately.

 Ian has often served as an advisor to stamp clubs (he was instrumental in encouraging ORAPEX to become a national level stamp show), a judge at Exhibitions and a speaker at stamp club meetings.
+He consults on valuations and identification with the editors of The Unitrade Catalogue of Canadian Stamps.
 Ian has helped hundreds of collectors with knowledge and advice.